 Class 6, with a CCA rate of 10%, is for buildings that are made of frame, log, stucco on a frame, galvanized iron, or corrugated metal.
 The category includes certain greenhouses and fences.

-Motor vehicles and some passenger vehicles are in Class 10 with a CCA rate of 30% unless your passenger vehicle was bought in the current tax year and costs more than $30,000, in which case it falls into the special CCA class 10.1.
+In addition to motor vehicle expenses, (such as insurance, repairs, fuel, etc), you may wish to claim CCA on the vehicle itself.
+Motor vehicles and some passenger vehicles are in Class 10, with a CCA rate of 30% unless your passenger vehicle was bought in the current tax year and costs more than $30,000, in which case it falls into the special CCA class 10.1.
 New are classes 54 & 55 for Zero-Emission Vehicles (ZEV) purchased after March 18th,2019.

 If your computer hardware and systems software were bought after January 27, 2009, and before February 2011, it may qualify for Class 52 with a 100% CCA rate with no half-year-rule.
 Certain conditions have to be met.
 For instance, the asset must not have been or be used principally as electronic process control or monitor equipment and must be situated in Canada.

-Otherwise, your computer hardware and systems software belong in CCA Class 50 with a CCA rate of 55%.
+Otherwise, your computer hardware and systems software belong in Class 50, with a CCA rate of 55%.

 Machinery and Equipment